top of page

 Where possible we shall reach out to local Christian communities.
 We shall encourage other religious groups and denominations to join the effort.

-If you can help with all this, please drop a line to sharengreen3@gmail.com.
-We can sign you up to our newsletters, and our highly active WhatsApp group – we’ll need your mobile numbers for this.
+Sharen Green coordinates the group, so if you can help, please drop a line to sharengreen3@gmail.com.
+She can sign you up to our newsletters, and our highly active WhatsApp group – we’ll need your mobile phone number for this.

 Lambeth Witness Group announces protests targeting Justin Welby and other Church leaders